 Once you understand the value of listening to those around you, receiving feedback from people will become of increasing importance.
 Sometimes it is not always easy to hear as it might not always be ‘great job!’.
 If you want to improve then you will need to understand what you do well and what you do not so well.

 Create a safe environment

 What does that mean?
 Create an environment that enables and encourages your staff or team to think, to challenge and to innovate.
-Do not create an environment where your staff or team are held back by fear, paralysed by the anxiety of getting it wrong or they simply keep quiet and follow a process.
-Empowering people to ask the ‘Why’ question is key to a culture of continual improvement.
+Do not create an environment where your staff or team are held back by fear or paralysed by the anxiety of getting it wrong, or where they simply keep quiet and follow a process.
+Empowering people to ask the ‘why?’ question is key to a culture of continual improvement.